roonyh/node-get-give/doc/post.md

 I'll start to code; feel free to follow along if you like.

-First I will create two files.
+First I'll create two files.

 `node-get.js` will contain the actual code of `node-get`, my new module system.
-`hello.js` will contain the JavaScript code that we will run using node-get.
+`hello.js` will contain the JavaScript code that I will run using node-get.
 It will demonstrate the features of `node-get`

 I'll put some code in hello.js.